 Even if you’re not an industry expert, you likely still have some real estate investment knowledge.
 You should show this knowledge off!
-Discuss topics that you’re familiar talking about in-depth.
+Discuss topics that you’re familiar with talking about in-depth.
 Be sure to mention any connections you already have in the industry—this can lend you their credibility.
 There’s even a chance you already have a mutual connection with your current conversation partner!

 Establish common goals and interests

 If you and your conversation partner don’t have much in common, the conversation likely won’t go very far or be very memorable.
 You should always identify common goals and interests early on in a conversation.
 Try discussing your investment objectives, and see how they align with those of other attendees.
-You don’t necessarily have to be operating in the same part of the industry, but leveraging common interests will help you make your conversations much more interesting and memorable.
+You don’t necessarily have to be operating in the same industry, but leveraging common interests will help you make your conversations much more interesting and memorable.

-Attend different types of events
+Attend different types of investing events

 If you’re going to the same events month after month, you’re not networking correctly.
 Attend different types of events focusing on different facets of the industry.
 Additionally, attend events outside of your geographic area.
-Making connections with people in other markets could help you establish a presence there, or provide you with a unique perspective on your own market.
+Making connections with people in other markets could help you establish a presence there, or provide you with a unique perspective on your market.

-Offer your own expertise and assistance
+Offer your expertise and assistance

 The core of networking is mutually beneficial relationships.
-This means you have to be able to offer your own expertise or services in exchange for the expertise and services of potential connections.
+This means you have to be able to offer your expertise or services in exchange for the expertise and services of potential connections.
 Even if you’re new to the industry, you likely have some level of specialization you can use to forge relationships at your next networking event.

 Too many people see networking as an opportunity to be someone they’re not.
 This is the wrong approach.
 The point of networking is to build trust and rapport with other people.
 If you’re not being yourself, you’re being disingenuous.
 It’s easy to find yourself shunned from industry circles if people start to get the wrong impression about who you are or what you represent.
 Honest is the best policy, and that means being yourself.